mrock929/flexible_rag_chatbot/README.md

 This repo contains a flexible RAG chatbot that can be run on any computer with Docker to answer questions about text information in PDFs.

 ## Pre-installation Instructions
-This app requires Docker and Ollama to be installed on your computer in order to work.
+This app requires Docker to be installed on your computer in order to work.
 Follow the instructions below for your operating system to set these tools up.

 ### Docker and WSL Setup for Windows
 1. Sign up for a personal Docker account (https://app.docker.com/signup)